IDDM ICD-10-CM Codes

 • IDDM, or type 1 diabetes, is a chronic autoimmune condition that impairs the body's insulin production, causing elevated blood sugar levels.

-• Genetic and environmental factors, including immune system-related genes and viral/chemical exposures, likely contribute to IDDM development.
+• Genetic disorders and environmental factors, including immune system-related genes and exposure to viruses and chemicals, likely contribute to the development of IDDM.

 • Early medical attention is crucial if these symptoms arise, as proper treatment allows individuals with IDDM to lead healthy lives.

-• Diagnosis relies on blood tests, with a fasting blood sugar level of 200 mg/dL or higher indicating IDDM; additional tests exclude other causes of high blood sugar.
+• Diagnosis relies on blood tests, with a fasting blood sugar level of 200 mg/dL or higher indicating IDDM; additional tests are used to exclude other causes of high blood sugar.

 • A healthy lifestyle with a balanced diet (rich in fruits, vegetables, and whole grains) and regular exercise complements insulin therapy.